State v. J.A. – First Degree Rape

 Since a Title IX investigation is not a criminal investigation but is an internal matter at your college or university, you do not have the same protections against double jeopardy under the Fifth Amendment of the U.S. Constitution that you would have if you were found “not guilty” after a criminal trial.
 As such, if you are found innocent or “not responsible” after a Title IX investigation and hearing, the complainant at your school (the person who made the allegation) may be able to appeal the finding and you could still face disciplinary consequences at your school upon appeal.
 Further, innocence in a Title IX investigation does not preclude criminal charges from being brought.
 It is certainly possible that you could face criminal charges under North Carolina law after being found not responsible in a Title IX case.
 You should also keep in mind that if you are facing both a Title IX complaint and state criminal charges, anything you say in the Title IX investigation may be used against you in the criminal case.
 Either way, you should immediately seek advice from a North Carolina criminal defense attorney as soon as possible.

 The answer to this question depends upon who is asking you for information.
 If you are applying to transfer to another college or university, you may need to disclose a responsible finding from a Title IX investigation, including any sanctions.
-Applications to graduate or professional schools may also require disclosure, as can application for certain professional licenses.
+Applications to graduate or professional schools may also require disclosure, as can apply for certain professional licenses.
 In some cases, an employer may also require you to disclose Title IX findings and sanctions, and even if not, the information could appear on your transcript.
 As such, it is critical to have assistance from a Title IX defense lawyer when you are facing allegations so that you can avoid a “responsible” finding and any accompanying sanctions.

 The answer to this question will depend on a number of factors.
 First, it is critical to know whether you are facing criminal sexual assault charges under North Carolina law, sexual assault allegations under Title IX, or both.

 If you are found “responsible” after a Title IX investigation, an individual or entity can potentially obtain that information from your university.
 Recently, the North Carolina Supreme Court upheld a lower court’s decision that public schools in North Carolina are required to release as public records certain disciplinary records of students who have been found responsible for violating the sexual assault policy of their college or university.
 In DTH Media Corporation v.
 Folt, 374 N.C.
-292 (2020), the Court held that UNC does not have discretion to withhold this information—UNC Schools must comply with the North Carolina Public Records Act and allow access to the name of the student, the violation committed, and any sanction imposed on the student who violated the sexual assault policy.
+292 (2020), the Court held that UNC does not have the discretion to withhold this information—UNC Schools must comply with the North Carolina Public Records Act and allow access to the name of the student, the violation committed, and any sanction imposed on the student who violated the sexual assault policy.
 Therefore, if you are found responsible in a Title IX hearing and you attend a public university in North Carolina, such as the University of North Carolina-Chapel Hill or the University of North Carolina-Greensboro, the university will be required to disclose your name, the violation you committed, as well as the sanctions imposed on you by the university to an individual or entity that inquires.

 Additionally, in some limited cases, parties involved in or adjacent to the Title IX investigation will release information to the news media.
 Once information is released to the media, it may be difficult to stop the spread of the information if the information is factually true and therefore, not defamatory.

 If you are sued civilly in connection with a Title IX investigation, the allegations will typically be accessible to the public.
 Similarly, if you are facing criminal sexual assault charges in North Carolina, the case information will be searchable to the public even if you are not convicted.
-Even details of a sexual assault arrest or sexual assault charges can be public record.
+Even details of a sexual assault arrest or sexual assault charges can be public records.
 If you are not convicted of criminal sexual assault charges—if the charges are dismissed or you are found not guilty—our experienced criminal defense attorneys can speak with you about a path toward expungement under North Carolina law.
 Expunction, or expunging a criminal record, prevents any kind of public access to the information.
 However, if you are convicted of a sexual assault crime, you will be ineligible for expunction and will indefinitely have a criminal record with a sexual assault conviction.

 Whether you are facing sexual assault charges under North Carolina law, federal sex crimes charges, or Title IX allegations, our experienced North Carolina sexual assault defense lawyers are here to assist you.
 We have years of experience representing clients in a wide variety of criminal cases involving sex crimes at both the state and federal levels, and we regularly assist college students and their families when they are faced with allegations of sexual misconduct under Title IX.
-Contact the Roberts Law Group, PLLC to learn more about the services we provide to college students and their families in North Carolina when it comes to defending against sexual assault criminal charges, Title IX sexual misconduct allegations, and other sex crimes in the state.
+Contact The Roberts Law Group, PLLC to learn more about the services we provide to college students and their families in North Carolina when it comes to defending against sexual assault criminal charges, Title IX sexual misconduct allegations, and other sex crimes in the state.